-Definition: The Advisory Multi-Step Process is a presolicitation process that can help to help define requirements, streamline competition, increase competition, and reduce the likelihood of a protest.
+Definition: The Advisory Multi-step Process is a presolicitation process that can help define requirements, streamline competition, increase competition, and reduce the likelihood of a protest.

 Keywords: advisory multi-step process, down-select, draft RFP, exchanges with industry

-MITRE SE Roles & Expectations: In the early planning stages of a major acquisition, MITRE engineers and acquisition experts are expected to encourage agency program and acquisition managers to build into their acquisition strategies sufficient time to employ the Advisory Multi-Step Process in conjunction with Industry Exchanges and draft RFPs.
+MITRE SE Roles & Expectations: In the early planning stages of a major acquisition, MITRE systems engineers (SEs) and acquisition experts are expected to encourage agency program and acquisition managers to build sufficient time into their acquisition strategies to employ the Advisory Multi-step Process in conjunction with Industry Exchanges and draft RFPs.
 These presolicitation techniques are powerful tools that can help define requirements, streamline competition, increase competition, and reduce the likelihood of a protest.
 These techniques can be used to increase the probability of a successful source selection.

 How the Advisory Multi-step Process Works